adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

-# Migrating from Analytics mobile extension to the Edge Network using the EdgeBridge extension <!-- omit in toc -->
+# Migrating from Analytics mobile extension to the Edge Network using the Edge Bridge extension <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->
 - [Overview](#overview)